germanbrew/terraform-provider-dotenv/docs/data-sources/dotenv.md

 page_title: "dotenv Data Source - dotenv"
 subcategory: ""
 description: |-
   Reads and provides all entries of a dotenv file.
-If you only need a specifc value and/or do not want to store the contents of the file in the state, you can use the get_by_key provider function.
+If you only need a specific value and/or do not want to store the contents of the file in the state, you can use the get_by_key provider function.
 ---

 # dotenv (Data Source)

 Reads and provides all entries of a dotenv file.
-If you only need a specifc value and/or do not want to store the contents of the file in the state, you can use the `get_by_key` provider function.
+If you only need a specific value and/or do not want to store the contents of the file in the state, you can use the `get_by_key` provider function.